Mango Panna Cotta Tart

 Yes, you can.
 The gelatin in the panna cotta starts to set as soon as you place it in the fridge.
 A trick I use is to freeze my crust in the freezer an hour before I pour the milk mixture.
 The chilled crust instantly sets the mixture that hits the tart shell.

 Panna cotta is best served cold.
 So, you must chill the tart for a minimum of 3 to 4 hours for the gelatin to set.
 After that, you can keep it at room temperature for an hour or so, depending on the weather.
-Gelatin will start to soften in warm, room temperature.
-Hence, it's best to bring the tart out close to serving time.
+Gelatin will start to soften at a warm room temperature.
+Hence, it’s best to bring the tart out close to serving time.

-The cream mixture must be poured into the tart slightly cooled while it is still in liquid form.
+The cream mixture must be poured into the tart while it is still slightly cool and in liquid form.
 If you wait too long, the gelatin will start to set in the saucepan.
-If that happens, gently reheat the mixture until it's warm and liquid again.
+If that happens, gently reheat the mixture until it’s warm and liquid again.

 Yes, you can if you use agar-agar instead of gelatin.
 Agar-agar is a vegetarian substitute made from seaweed and is more potent than gelatin.

-You will need 2 teaspoon agar flakes for every cup of liquid.
-So, in this cake 3 teaspoon of agar flakes can be used.
+You will need 2 tsp agar flakes for every cup of liquid.
+So, in this cake, 3 tsp of agar flakes can be used.

 Also, unlike gelatin, agar must be boiled until thickened.
-So, add it to the cream and milk mixture and bring to a boil over medium-low heat until thickened (about 5 minutes).
+So, add it to the cream-and-milk mixture and bring to a boil over medium-low heat, stirring, until thickened (about 5 minutes).

 Mango Panna Cotta Tart